ihommani/blog_source/content/technical/javaslang.md

 through standard getters (_1, _2,...,_8) that do not say much on the underlying element.

 What I see in tuples is a "context" factory on the fly.
-For instance in javaSlang, Maps are list of Tuple2 and not of 'MapEntry' objects...
+For instance in Javaslang, Maps are list of Tuple2 and not of 'MapEntry' objects...
 It is very handy to use when chaining lambda operations, because it allow to return several outputs packaged into one Tuple.

 ```